 The gardens founded on the east side of palace, spread over 8,000 acres of land.
 They contain an impressive combination of flower designs, plants cut in interesting shapes and sculptures, water canals, trees, pools with ornamental fish, magical water fountains, hundreds of art sculptures and more.

 About 200,000 trees are planted in the Gardens of Versailles, with 210,000 flowers being planted annually.
-In the entrance of the garden you can rent a golf cart or buy tickets for a small train that take you around the yard.
+In the entrance of the garden you can rent a golf cart or buy tickets for a small train that take you around the garden.
 In order to see all the gardens and the more distant castles (the great Trianon, the small house and Marie Antoinette's village house) you must walk a very long distance, so there are also transportation solutions for those who desire.
 To whoever decides to walk in the gardens, you will occasionally find coffee and ice creams stands.

 Naturally, during the winter the gardens do not bloom as much - many of the sculptures are covered by the rain, there are almost no flowers and the whole place has an atmosphere of renovation and maintenance.
 You can still enjoy the palaces and the special winter atmosphere, but of course the experience is not perfect.

-In the summer, there are extremely long queues in the entrance to the palace, anyway, after visiting several rooms, you will be stunned by the amount of wealth displayed.
+In the summer, there are extremely long line in the entrance to the palace, after visiting several rooms, you will be stunned by the amount of wealth displayed.
 Try not to miss the stunning "Hall of Mirrors" where the famous Versailles Treaty was signed in 1919 and the separate bedrooms of the King and Queen.

 At the entrance to the palace take a map, because it is huge and includes a wide variety of buildings.

-The Treaty of Versailles laid the blame of "The Big War", World War I, on Germany and its allies.
-The treaty declared that responsibility for "all losses caused to the Allies and their friends, in the wake of the war imposed on them by the attack of Germany and its allies”.
+The Treaty of Versailles laid the blame of "The Big War."
+World War I, on Germany and its allies.
+The treaty declared that responsibility for "all losses caused to the Allies and their friends, in the wake of the war imposed on them by the attack of Germany and its allies.”

-Among the clauses of the treaty were huge compensation payments to the enemies of Germany, the transfer of many factories and territories from Germany to the victorious countries, the limitation of the strength of the German army, the dismantling of fortifications and the prohibition on building others, the destruction of weapons and submarines, and more.
+Among the clauses of the treaty were huge compensation payments to the enemies of Germany, the transfer of many factories and territories from Germany to the victorious countries, the limitation of the strength of the German army, the dismantling of fortifications and the prohibition on building new ones, the destruction of weapons and submarines, and more.

-The Treaty of Versailles and it's harsh clauses against Germany are considered to be the most significant elements in the rise of the Nazis to power in Germany and later in the outbreak of World War Two.
+The Treaty of Versailles and its harsh clauses against Germany are considered to be the most significant elements in the rise of the Nazis to power in Germany and later in the outbreak of World War II.
 One of the reasons was the chaos in Germany caused by the German economic collapse as a result of the heavy compensation payments Germany was required to pay.
 The improved fighting tactics developed by the German army due to the restrictions imposed on it by the agreement and the release of many of the worse officers in favor of the best officers who remained.
 But first and foremost, the feeling of humiliation that the Germans felt, caused them to believe that the people in the Nazi party will restore the honor lost in Versailles.